 Socialize Him Well

-To train a German Shepherd to be friendly, you need to expose him to people and other pets during his formative years.
+To train a German Shepherd to be friendly, you must expose him to people and other pets during his formative years.
 Dogs also need to experience many different environments.
-Reward your GSD for behaving well in new situations, as this associates positive feelings with witnessing what he otherwise might assume as foreign entities.

 Best practices for socializing a German Shepherd:

-- Supervise sensitive interactions – Don’t introduce a baby or another puppy to a German Shepherd without understanding the nuances of such situations.
+• Supervise sensitive interactions – Don’t introduce a baby or another puppy to a German Shepherd without understanding the nuances of such situations.
 Introductions should be controlled and not rushed.

 Trigger Calmness on Command